reab5555/Automated-Video-Conversation-Encoding/README.md

    - Uploads/export the processed video to the specified output directory in the GCS bucket.
    - Saves metadata of processed files to a metadata directory in GCS.

-## File Overview

-### `video_converter.py`

-- The main script to handle:
-  - Video fetching from GCS.
-  - Video conversion and encoding.
-  - Uploading/exporting the processed videos to GCS.
-  - Managing metadata of processed files.

-### Option 1: `build_and_push_linux.sh`

-- Bash script for building and pushing the Docker image for the pipeline to a container registry (linux).

-### Option 2: `build_and_push_win.bat`

-- Batch script for building and pushing the Docker image on Windows systems.

-### `Dockerfile`

-- Dockerfile to containerize the video processing application:
-  - Installs FFmpeg and necessary dependencies.
-  - Includes the Python application and configurations.

-### `job.yaml`

-- Kubernetes Job yaml file to define:
-  - The container image for the pipeline.
-  - Environment variables for GCS configuration (e.g., bucket names, prefixes).
-  - Resource allocation for video processing tasks.

 ## Prerequisites

 1. **Google Cloud Platform**: